Gila topminnow: Biology

 Gila topminnow was once the most common fish found in the Gila River drainage.
 They are fertilized internally; reproduction season usually is from April to November.
 The female gives birth from 10–15 young per brood.
-These young brood will reach maturity from a weeks to several months.
-Gila topminnow are omnivorous, and eat food such as detritus and amphipod crustaceans; but feed mostly on aquatic insect larvae, especially mosquitos.
+These young brood reach maturity in a few weeks to several months.
+Gila topminnows are omnivorous, and eat food such as detritus and amphipod crustaceans, but feed mostly on aquatic insect larvae, especially mosquitos.

 Habitat

-This species of fish prefers to live in shallow warm water in headwater springs.
-They can survive in water with temperature ranging from near freezing to near 100 F. They can also live in water with a wide range of pH from 6.6 – 8.9 and salinity from fresh water to sea water.
+This species of fish prefers to live in shallow, warm water in headwater springs.
+They can survive in water with temperatures ranging from near freezing to near 100 F. They can also live in water with a pH range from 6.6 – 8.9 and salinity from fresh water to sea water.

 Conservation

-Gila topminnow are endangered due to predation and competition from the introduced mosquitofish.
-Threats also come from continued habitat loss due to water development, habitat degradation due to erosion from roads and drought.
-Gila topminnow from Sharp Spring are currently being held and bred at Dexter National Fish Hatchery & Technology Center at Dexter, New Mexico, for re-introduction to wild habitats.
+Gila topminnows are endangered due to predation and competition from the introduced mosquitofish.
+Threats also come from continued habitat loss due to water development, habitat degradation due to erosion from roads, and drought.
+Gila topminnows from Sharp Spring currently are being held and bred at Southwestern Native Aquatic Resources and Recovery Center at Dexter, New Mexico, for reintroduction to wild habitats.